gauntface/web-push-book/src/_content/chapter-01/02-how-push-works.md

 ---
 # How Push Works

-Before getting into the API, let's look at push from start to finish.
-This way, as we step through individual topics or API's, you'll have an idea of how and why it's important.
+Before getting into the API, let's look at push from a highlevel, start to finish.
+Then as we step through individual topics or API's later on, you'll have an idea of how and why it's important.

-The three key steps to implementing push are:
+The three key steps when implementing push are:

-1. Adding the client side logic to subscribe a user to push (i.e. JavaScript and UI in your web app).
+1. Adding the client side logic to subscribe a user to push (i.e. the JavaScript and UI in your web app that registers a user to push messages).
-1. The API call from your back-end / server that triggers a push message.
+1. The API call from your back-end / application that triggers a push message  to a users device.
-1. The service worker JavaScript file that will receive a push event after a push is sent.
+1. The service worker JavaScript file that will receive a "push event" when the push arrives on the device.
+It's in this JavaScript that you'll be able to show a notification.

 Let's look at what each of these steps entails in a little more detail.

 ## Step 1: Client Side

-Before you can send a push message to a user, you need to "subscribe" a user to push messaging.
+The first step is to "subscribe" a user to push messaging.

-Subscribing the user for push requires two things.
+Subscribing a user requires two things.
 First, getting **permission** from the user to send them push messages.
 Second, getting a `PushSubscription` from the browser.

 A `PushSubscription` contains all the information we need to send a push message to that user.
 You can "kind of" think of this as a ID for that user's device.

-This is all done in JavaScript with the Push API.
+This is all done in JavaScript with the [Push API](https://developer.mozilla.org/en-US/docs/Web/API/Push_API).

 Before subscribing a user you'll need to generate a set of "application server keys", which we'll cover later on.

 The application server keys, also known as VAPID keys, are unique to your server.
-They allow a push service to know which application server subscribed a user and ensure that it's the same server sending messages.
+They allow a push service to know which application server subscribed a user and ensure that it's the same server triggering the push messages to that user.

-Once you've subscribed the user and have a `PushSubscription` you'll need to send it to your backend / server.
+Once you've subscribed the user and have a `PushSubscription`, you'll need to send the `PushSubscription` details to your backend / server.
 On your server, you'll save this subscription to a database and use it to send a push message to that user.

 ![Make sure you send the PushSubscription to your backend.](/images/svgs/browser-to-server.svg)

 ## Step 2: Send a Push Message

 When you want to send a push message to your users you need to make an API call to a push service.
-This API call would include what data to send, who to send it to and details about how to send it.
+This API call would include what data to send, who to send the message to and any criteria about how to send the message.

-The `PushSubscription` has the information for who to send the push to.
-You can define the data to send and how to send it.

-The remaining questions are:
+Some questions you might be asking yourself:

 - Who and what is the push service?